fullben/java-persistence-benchmark/README.md

 # Wholesale Supplier Java Persistence Benchmark (JPB)

-Benchmark for comparing the performance of a [JPA](https://www.oracle.com/java/technologies/persistence-jsp.html) implementation with that of [MicroStream](https://microstream.one/platforms/microstream-for-java/).
+Benchmark for comparing the performance of a [JPA](https://www.oracle.com/java/technologies/persistence-jsp.html) implementation with that of [MicroStream](https://microstream.one/platforms/microstream-for-java/), loosely based on the [TPC-C](http://www.tpc.org/tpcc/) benchmark.

 ## Structure

-The JPB is based on the famous [TPC-C](http://www.tpc.org/tpcc/) benchmark.
+The JPB is based on the famous TPC-C benchmark.
 Like TPC-C, it models the activities of a(n old) wholesale supplier.
 This supplier has 100 000 products and a number of warehouses in which these products are stocked.
-Each warehouse has 10 districts and an employee responsible for each district.
+Each warehouse has 10 districts, and an employee responsible for each district and its 3000 customers.
 The customers and employees of the supplier can execute certain tasks (*transactions*):

 * Place a new order
 * Perform a payment